toddb/grunt-ngdocs/README.md

 [default] []
 Include an array of ignore words - merged with ignore file.

+####indexTemplate
+[default] 'templates/index.tmpl'
+Be able to copy and override the default template included in grunt-ngdocs

 ##How it works
 The task parses the specified files for doc comments and extracts them into partial html files for the documentation app.